Job Search Strategies

-Between Canada experiencing one of its highest unemployment rates of all time and job recruiters admitting to only interviewing the top 2% of candidates, we know that finding a job can feel intimidating.
+We know that finding a job can feel intimidating with job recruiters admitting to only interviewing the top 2% of candidates.
 We want to support you beyond our academic walls, which is why we’ve put together strategies, resources, programs, and people who can help you accomplish your professional goals and, together, get you to the top 2%.

 Cover Letters and Resumes

 Your resume is your opportunity to show a potential employer how you “fit” within their organization; it is the foundation of your career search that brings together your academic accomplishments and experiences.

 Writing a resume that stands out from the pile requires preparation and thought.
 After you gather all the information you want to include, you need to determine the format that best reflects your combination of skills and experiences and demonstrate your match with the prospective role.